-- The Board regularly assesses its performance through Board and Committee evaluations. - Continuing director education is provided during regular Board and Committee meetings and through attendance at outside meetings. - Directors may not stand for election after age 72. - The Corporate Governance/Nominating Committee ("Governance Committee") leads the full Board in considering Board competencies and refreshment in light of Company strategy.
+Directors and all officers are prohibited from engaging in short-٠ sales, pledging, or hedging the economic interest in their Company shares.
+Board Practices The Board regularly assesses its performance through Board and • Committee evaluations.
+Continuing director education is provided during regular Board and • Committee meetings and through attendance at outside meetings.
+Directors may not stand for election after age 72.
+The Corporate Governance/Nominating Committee ("Governance Committee") leads the full Board in considering Board competencies and refreshment in light of Company strategy.
+All directors stand for election annually.
+Accountability In uncontested elections, directors must be elected by a majority of • votes cast.

-Accountability

-- All directors stand for election annually. - In uncontested elections, directors must be elected by a majority of votes cast.